Many Sections

 One of the biggest pitfalls is overcomplicating the structure.
 People often add sections just to meet a checklist, but that can make the document hard to read.
 If you’re not sure whether a section is necessary, ask yourself: does this help someone understand the risks or use the product safely?

 Another mistake is ignoring the audience.
-Worth adding: a technical manual for chemists will have different sections than a user manual for a consumer product.
+In real terms, a technical manual for chemists will have different sections than a user manual for a consumer product.
 Tailor your sections to who you’re writing for.

 Also, don’t forget about readability.
-Use short paragraphs, clear headings, and bullet points where it makes sense.
+Because of that, use short paragraphs, clear headings, and bullet points where it makes sense.
 This helps readers scan the document quickly.

 Practical Tips for Building the Right Structure